Divyanshulog07/Certificates/README.md

-# python-Certificate
+# Certificates
-Python learning on udemy
+learning on udemy, Internshala, and different platforms